SPARC-FAIR-Codeathon/aqua/Documentation.md

    | *Fig 3.
 Limited filterings for the results display on the SPARC portal.* |
    <br/>

-4. In case of no results being found for the queries, there is no way for the user to get informed on whether a new dataset/resource (related to their query) has been added to the SPARC portal or not.
+4. In case of no results being found for the queries, there is no way for the user to get informed on whether a **new dataset/resource** (related to their query) has been published on the SPARC portal or not.
 <br/>

 # Objectives for the new SPARC search portal